apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Defines the types of logs generated by instances of the Component and their corresponding file paths.
 These logs can be collected for further analysis and monitoring.</p>
-<p>The <code>logConfigs</code> field is an optional list of <code>LogConfig</code> objects, where each object represents
+<p>The <code>logConfigs</code> field is an optional list of LogConfig objects, where each object represents
 a specific log type and its configuration.
-It allows you to specify multiple log types and their respective file paths for the Component instances.</p>
+It allows you to specify multiple log types and their respective file paths for the Component.</p>
 <p>Examples:</p>
 <pre><code class="language-yaml"> logConfigs:
  - filePathPattern: /data/mysql/log/mysqld-error.log